-If there are employees, it will be necessary to comply with the Transfer of Undertaking (Protection of Employees) Regulations 2006 (TUPE Regulations) and pensions legislation before transfer since the club is obliged to inform and consult with affected employees prior to restructuring.
-Non-compliance can be costly if an employee makes a claim against the club and/or the new company.
+If there are employees, it will be necessary to comply with the Transfer of Undertaking (Protection of Employees) Regulations 2006 (TUPE Regulations) and pensions legislation before transfer since the Club is obliged to inform and consult with affected employees prior to restructuring.
+Non-compliance can be costly if an employee makes a claim against the Club and/or the new company.
 Professional advice is required.

-If the club owns any freehold land, it will likely need to transfer the freehold; or if it owns any leasehold land, it may be necessary to obtain the landlord's consent to the transfer.
+If the Club owns any freehold land, it will likely need to transfer the freehold; or if it owns any leasehold land, it may be necessary to obtain the landlord's consent to the transfer.
 It may also be necessary to register the transfer of land at HM Land Registry.

-As mentioned above, it is important the club liaises with The FA, its league and the County FA at an early stage to ensure that the club's membership of these organisations is properly transferred to the new company and that any regulatory consents or other requirements are met.
-This is essential because it is only through membership of these bodies that the club has the right to play in the leagues that it does.
-The club will want the new company to receive the benefit of these playing rights.
+As mentioned above, it is important the Club liaises with the FA, its league and the County FA at an early stage to ensure that the Club's membership of these organisations is properly transferred to the new company and that any regulatory consents or other requirements are met.
+This is essential because it is only through membership of these bodies that the Club has the right to play in the leagues that it does.
+The Club will want the new company to receive the benefit of all existing playing rights.

-For accounting convenience transfers normally take effect at the end of the year, guarter or month.
-In the run-up to the transfer date the company will also need to open up a new bank account, register with the Information Commissioner for data protection purposes, amend/purchase insurance policies and notify suppliers, utility providers etc that the club's business is transferring to the new company.
+For accounting convenience transfers normally take effect at the end of the year, quarter or month.
+In the run-up to the transfer date the company will also need to open up a new bank account, register with the Information Commissioner for data protection purposes, amend/purchase insurance policies and notify suppliers, utility providers etc that the Club's business is transferring to the new company.

-It may be necessary to 'novate' some of the club's existing contracts with the supplier (i.e. for the new company to step in to the club's contract with the same supplier on the same terms.
-The legal effect is that the club's existing contract is extinguished and replaced by a new one with the Company).
-This is often required as part of an ongoing contractual arrangement if the club's management committee wish to be discharged from future liabilities under the current contracts and to ensure that the company takes these on (as well as potentially any past liabilities).
+It may be necessary to 'novate' some of the Club's existing contracts with its suppliers (i.e. for the new company to step in to the Club's contract with the same supplier on the same terms.
+The legal effect is that the Club's existing contract is extinguished and replaced by a new one with the new company).
+This is often required as part of an ongoing contractual arrangement if the Club's management committee wish to be discharged from future liabilities under the current contracts and to ensure that the company takes these on (as well as potentially any past liabilities).

-The club should also consider future costs.
-For example, there is a small administration fee for filing a company's annual return each year with Companies House.
+The Club should also consider future costs.
+For example, there is a small administration fee for filing a company's confirmation statement each year with Companies House.
 The company will also need to prepare and file annual accounts and so may incur additional professional fees each year.

-Please also note that the transfer of land and any shares by the club may potentially give rise to a tax liabilitu.
+In most cases, the Club will seek to transfer the entirety of its 'business' (namely, its existing operation and assets) to the new company as a 'going concern'.
+Please also note that the transfer of land and any shares by the Club may potentially give rise to a tax liability.

-We would strongly advise the Club to take independent tax and VAT advice before taking anu steps to incorporate.
+We would strongly advise the Club to take independent tax and VAT advice before taking any steps to incorporate.